Cholesterol embolisation syndrome T88.8

 This section has been translated automatically.

-Spontaneously occurring or as a result of vascular surgery, oral anticoagulation, thrombolytic therapy, angiography or trauma
+Occurring spontaneously or as a result of vascular surgery, oral anticoagulation, thrombolytic therapy, angiography or trauma.

-It is caused by the rupture of atherosclerotic plaques in an arterial vessel with release of a conglomerate of cholesterol crystals into the vascular lumen.
-Such ruptures from unstable, vulnerable plaques with release of cholesterol-containing content also play a pathogenetic role in myocardial infarction.
+The cause is the rupture of arteriosclerotic plaques in an arterial vessel with the release of a conglomerate of cholesterol crystals into the vessel lumen.
+Such ruptures of unstable, vulnerable plaques with release of cholesterol-containing contents also play a pathogenetic role in myocardial infarction.
+Released cholesterol emboli migrate distally following the blood circulation until an occulsion of the small arterioles occurs, which typically have a diameter between 100um and 200um.

-The sharp crystal structure of the accumulated cholesterol crystals plays an essential role in the rupture.
-On the one hand, these cause local inflammation, thereby maintaining the inflammatory process in the plaques (unstable plaque).
-This mechanism can be compared in a broader sense with the inflammation in uric acid deposits of gout (Ghanem F et al.(2017).
+The sharp crystal structure of the accumulated cholesterol crystals plays a significant role in the rupture.
+On the one hand, these cause local inflammation and thus support the inflammatory process in the plaques (unstable plaque).
+In a broader sense, this mechanism can be compared with the inflammation in uric acid deposits in gout (Ghanem F et al.(2017).
+This mechanism must be distinguished from thromboembolism, in which a clot forms at the base of an atherosclerotic plaque, breaks off and leads to an embolism.

 Manifestation